YimengZhu/CarND-Advanced-Lane-Lines/writeup_template.md

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

-I used a combination of color and gradient thresholds to generate a binary image (thresholding steps at cells 4 in `pipline.ipynb`).
-Here's an example of my output for this step.  (note: this is not actually from one of the test images)
+Firstly, I used a combination of color and gradient thresholds to generate a binary image (thresholding steps at cells 4 in `pipline.ipynb`).
+Here's an example of my output for this step.
 ![alt text][image3]

-The processing of the raw image consists of 4 thresholding steps: the s channel thresholding (from 175 to 255), the absolute sobel x thresholding (from 25 to 100), the magnitute thresholding (from 30 to 100) and the direction thresholding (from 0.3 to 1.3 grad).
+But this thresholding get a bad performance on the pavement with heavy shadows or bright lightness.
+So I changed to a combination filter of choosing the yellow and white line.
+This consists of two following steps:

+* select yellow line.
+The image will be firstly converted to HSV color space, and the pixels which are between [20,60,60] and [38,174, 250] will be selected.

+* select white line.
+The image is in RGB color space and the pixels between [202,202,202] and [255,255,255] will be selected.

+The pixels in both filters will be added together to the final binary image.
+This method provide a very good performace on the pavements with strongly changing lightness.

+(This is a suggestion from my udacity reviewer and thank you very much for bring me this delightful hint!)

 #### 3. Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.